GeoArkadeep/Stresslog/README.md

 * Pad log data all the way to surface, using appropriate KB, GL or WD values (Option to specify these and correct these in the Log Header)

-* Auto export the well data as .csv, so you can run your own plots and calculations in your software of choice
+* Calculate geomechanical properties using 6 component stress tensor

-* Calculate Pore Pressure, Shmin, SHMax, Sv and UCS from DT
+* Calculate Pore Pressure, Shmin, SHMax, Sv and UCS and more

 * Plot Stress Polygon, Wellbore Stability and more at drainhole analysis depth

 * Plot the data in user configurable intervals

 * Option to save Plots at custom DPI

+* Export the well data as .csv, so you can run your own plots and calculations in your software of choice

 * Output Las Files (with updated header and new data columns)